MicrosoftDocs/iis-docs/iis/web-hosting/frequently-asked-questions-faq/tools-and-utilities-questions.md

 #### Is it possible to filter the list of websites in the IIS Manager GUI?

 Yes, click on 'sites' node, and the list async loads in the content pane.
 Enter search criteria in list box, and the list of sites is filtered.
-Double click on a site and it will open under &lt;sites&gt; node, without expanding all sites (unless there are less than a few hundred sites).
+Double click on a site and it will open under `<sites>` node, without expanding all sites (unless there are less than a few hundred sites).
 You do not have to wait for the site list to load to begin searching.